 Overview

-Congenital mitral valve anomalies are problems with the valve between the heart's two left chambers.
+Congenital mitral valve anomalies are types of heart valve disease that are present at birth.
+That means they are congenital heart defects.
+The conditions affect the valve between the heart's upper and lower left chambers.
 That valve is called the mitral valve.
-Congenital means it is present at birth.

 Mitral valve anomalies include: